Testosterone

+Excessive levels of testosterone in men may be associated with hyperandrogenism, higher risk of heart failure, increased mortality in men with prostate cancer, and male pattern baldness.

-Testosterone is a steroid from the androstane class containing a ketone and a hydroxyl group at positions three and seventeen respectively.
+Testosterone is a steroid hormone from the androstane class containing a ketone and a hydroxyl group at positions three and seventeen respectively.
 It is biosynthesized in several steps from cholesterol and is converted in the liver to inactive metabolites.
 It exerts its action through binding to and activation of the androgen receptor.
 In humans and most other vertebrates, testosterone is secreted primarily by the testicles of males and, to a lesser extent, the ovaries of females.
 On average, in adult males, levels of testosterone are about seven to eight times as great as in adult females.
 As the metabolism of testosterone in males is more pronounced, the daily production is about 20 times greater in men.
 Females are also more sensitive to the hormone.

-In addition to its role as a natural hormone, testosterone is used as a medication in the treatment of hypogonadism in men and breast cancer in women.
+In addition to its role as a natural hormone, testosterone is used as a medication to treat hypogonadism and breast cancer.
 Since testosterone levels decrease as men age, testosterone is sometimes used in older men to counteract this deficiency.
 It is also used illicitly to enhance physique and performance, for instance in athletes.
-The World Anti-Doping Agency is listing it as S1 Anabolic agent substance "prohibited at all times".
+The World Anti-Doping Agency lists it as S1 Anabolic agent substance "prohibited at all times".

 Biological effects

+Effects on physiological development

 In general, androgens such as testosterone promote protein synthesis and thus growth of tissues with androgen receptors.
-Recently, Gharahdaghi et.al. reported that endogenous and exogenous testosterone play a permissive role in adaptation to exercise training in younger and older men.Testosterone can be described as having virilising and anabolic effects (though these categorical descriptions are somewhat arbitrary, as there is a great deal of mutual overlap between them).
+Testosterone can be described as having anabolic and androgenic (virilising) effects, though these categorical descriptions are somewhat arbitrary, as there is a great deal of mutual overlap between them.
+The relative potency of these effects can depend on various factors and is a topic of ongoing research.
+Testosterone can either directly exert effects on target tissues or be metabolized by 5α-reductase into dihydrotestosterone (DHT) or aromatized to estradiol (E2).
+Both testosterone and DHT bind to an androgen receptor; however, DHT has a stronger binding affinity than testosterone and may have more androgenic effect in certain tissues at lower levels.